biggujp/biggujp/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Pornchai Chityuenyong (BIG)
 =============================================================================================================================================

-My favourite are Front and Backend Developer
+My favourite are Front and Backend Developer.
+But my job is team leader electrical engineer for construction.
-My Job is Team Leader Electrical Engineer for construction
 -------------------------------------------------------

-My favourite are frontend and backend developer who loves python!
+I'm frontend and backend developer who loves python!

 * 🌍  I'm based in Bangkok and Chonburi
 * ✉️  You can contact me at [pornchai.chy@gmail.com](mailto:pornchai.chy@gmail.com)